Muntanga Uranium Project

 Mineral Resource Estimate

 SRK Consulting (Canada) (SRK Canada) prepared a mineral resource estimate (MRE) for the Muntanga Uranium Project in November 2017, in accordance with the Canadian Securities Administrators’ National Instrument 43-101 (NI 43-101).
-Following additional drilling at the Muntanga Uranium Project, SRK Canada updated the MRE as of 31 January 2024, with the revised estimate completed and reported in March 2025 in accordance with NI 43-101.
+Following Atomic Eagle’s maiden drilling program for the Muntanga Uranium Project, the latest MRE was reported on 3 March 2026, including Chisebuka and Muntanga East.

 The updated MRE is reported in accordance with the JORC Code and is summarised below.